-The apparel and textile supply chain is tackling the issue with research and innovation, as the problem of plastic waste becomes more critical.
-Walmart noted that the pros to the use of plastic packaging have not kept up with increases in plastic production, which amounts roughly 500 million tons annually.
-About 35% of Walmart’s plastic production goes to packaging, most of which is single-use and then discarded.
+As the issue of plastic waste grows increasingly pressing, the apparel and textile supply chain is addressing it through research and innovation.
+Walmart noted that the pros to the use of plastic packaging have not kept up with increases in plastic production, which amounts to roughly 500 million tons annually.
+About 35% of Walmart’s plastic production goes to packaging, most of which is single-use and ultimately discarded.
 Did you know that less than 14% of plastic packaging is globally recycled?

 Did you know that less than 14% of plastic packaging is globally recycled?

 The positive environmental effects of using sustainable products are distributed throughout the chain from producers to end users.
 The CO2-saving effects of, for example, bio-based products are good for everyone and not just for the user.
-In this way, the costs and the positive environmental effects, are distributed.
+This way, the costs and the positive environmental effects are distributed.

 Greenwashing vs. Greenhushing

 It’s time to communicate as clearly, informative and transparent as possible about the plastic packaging within a circular economy.
 There is so much uncertainty about this subject.
 Much has to do with Greenwashing (appearing more green than it actually is) or Greenhushing (doing green but afraid to communicate about it).
 RethinkRebels believe transparency is key and with the right information, you can make the right decisions regarding packaging and communicate about it fairly.

 Bio-based products are made from biomass such as sugar cane